North Carolina DRUG REHAB AND TREATMENT CENTERS

 Treatment

-State treatment data for substance use disorders are derived from two primary sources—an annual one-day census in N-SSATS and annual treatment admissions from the Treatment Episode Data Set (TEDS).4 In the 2006 N-SSATS survey, North Carolina showed a one-day total of 25,845 clients in treatment, the majority of whom (23,411 or 90%) were in outpatient treatment.
+State treatment data for substance use disorders are derived from two primary sources�''an annual one-day census in N-SSATS and annual treatment admissions from the Treatment Episode Data Set (TEDS).4 In the 2006 N-SSATS survey, North Carolina showed an one-day total of 25,845 clients in treatment, the majority of whom (23,411 or 90%) were in outpatient treatment.
 Of the total number of clients in treatment on this date, 1,682 (6%) were under the age of 18.

 Chart 3 shows the percentage of admissions mentioning particular drugs or alcohol at the time of admission.5 Across the last 15 years, there has been a steady decline in the number of admissions mentioning alcohol and concomitant increases in the mentions of cocaine and opiates other than heroin.
 Across the years for which TEDS data are available, North Carolina has seen a substantial shift in the constellation of problems present at treatment admission.
 Alcohol-only admissions have declined from over 40 percent of all admissions in 1992 to less than 20 percent in 2006.
 Concomitantly, drug-only admissions have increased from 15 percent in 1992 to 35 percent in 2005 (Chart 4).